therahulprasad/go-socks5-chain/README.md

-# SOCKS5 Upstream Proxy Chain (Go Implementation)
+# SOCKS5 Upstream Proxy Chain

+A Go SOCKS5 proxy server that forwards all client connections through a configurable upstream SOCKS5 proxy.### Security Note
+- Credentials are encrypted using AES-GCM with a key derived from your encryption password
+- The encryption password is never stored, you must provide it each time
+- If you forget your encryption password, you'll need to reconfigure the proxy
+- When using Docker, credentials are stored in a named volume for persistence
-A Go SOCKS5 proxy server that forwards all client connections through a configurable upstream SOCKS5 proxy.
-This project is designed for privacy, chaining proxies, or routing traffic through a remote SOCKS5 endpoint.
+- All Docker images run as non-root users with minimal permissionss project is designed for privacy, chaining proxies, or routing traffic through a remote SOCKS5 endpoint.

 ## Building and Running

 ### Requirements
-- Go 1.19 or newer
+- Go 1.21 or newer
 - Linux, macOS, or Windows
+- Docker (optional, for containerized deployment)

 ### Building from Source
 ```sh